UIC-Networking-Research-Lab/CAMDI_RC_MobiHoc2026_Fitting_and_Jetson/README.md

 data/                 Evaluation datasets
 ```

-**Hardware and tested environment (online experiments and trace collection).**
+Online inference and trace collection require multiple networked edge devices.
-Online experiments and trace collection require multiple networked edge devices;
+The supplied workflows use **four nodes** and have been tested on **NVIDIA
-the supplied workflows use **four nodes**.
-We have tested these workflows on
+Jetson Orin Nano** devices running **L4T r36.4.0** and **Python 3.12**.

-**NVIDIA Jetson Orin Nano** devices running **L4T r36.4.0** and **Python 3.12**.
+To prepare this Jetson setup, install the dependencies listed in
-[requirements.txt](requirements.txt) lists the dependencies for this tested setup, including
+[requirements.txt](requirements.txt), including PyTorch 2.7.0 and torchvision
-PyTorch 2.7.0 and torchvision 0.22.0.
-Use Jetson-compatible PyTorch/torchvision
+0.22.0.
+Use Jetson-compatible PyTorch/torchvision builds and the same software
-builds and the same environment on all nodes.
-Run these commands from the
+environment on all nodes.
+Run the following commands from the repository root
-repository root when preparing the Jetson experiments:
+on each node:

 ```bash
 python -m pip install -r requirements.txt